ManliestBen/sei-cc-8-local/unit-1/dom-practice/solution-code/README.md

 }
 ```
 #
-## Step 9 (medium):  Define an object called colorLookup that has key-value pairs that match the button numbers and colors.
+## Step 9 (medium):  Define an object called colorLookup that has key-value pairs that match the button text content and colors.
 Add a single cached element reference using querySelectorAll for all of the color buttons.
 ```js
 const colorLookup = {
     "1": "crimson",